Skip to Content

 At trial, the sole issue was whether the husband had capacity to marry the wife in July of 2019 because if there was a lack of capacity, then the marriage would be rendered void.

 While the trial judge acknowledged that there was some indication of the husband’s cognitive decline prior to the marriage, there was no persuasive evidence that at the time of the marriage, the husband’s capacity or cognitive status had diminished to the point that he was unable to make day to day decisions.
 Additionally, the trial judge found that whether or not the wife stood to benefit financially from the marriage was irrelevant to the question of the marriage’s validity unless there was some evidence of duress.
-In particular, the tried judge relied on the evidence of a lawyer that the husband had consulted at the time of marriage who testified that the husband was able to provide him with coherent instructions to prepare a power of attorney over property.
+In particular, the tried judge relied on the evidence of a lawyer that the husband had consulted at the time of marriage who testified that the husband was able to provide him with coherent instructions to prepare a power of lawyer over property.

 Analysis